Sorry, you need to enable JavaScript to visit this website.

 The Trans, Gender Variant and Intersex Students in Schools Policy is developed within the context of the Framework for the Education Strategy for Malta 2014-2024 and the values promoted through the Respect for All Framework .
 Every student, in the present and in the future will be provided with the necessary knowledge, skills, competences and attributes for citizenship and employability within an inclusive, safe, secure and motivating school environment that inspires and facilitates learning.

-In Malta, CPD courses and seminars relating to citizenship take place from time to time.
-For example, in September 2009 a number of such courses for teachers in charge of the subject ‘Personal and social development’ (PSD) were held in connection with citizenship and human rights education and students’ active participation.
-The CPD courses for PSD peripatetic primary teachers organised in 2011/12 have included citizenship education with a focus on student councils.
+In Malta, CPD courses and seminars on citizenship take place occasionally.
+For example, in September 2009, a number of such courses for teachers in charge of the subject ‘Personal and social development’ (PSD) were held in connection with citizenship and human rights education and students’ active participation.
+The CPD courses for PSD peripatetic primary teachers organised in 2011/12 have included citizenship education focusing on student councils.